han254/Akan-naming/README.md

 -A student at Moringa school pursing Software development.

 ## Setup/Installation Requirements

--Using your preffered browser(chrome)
+*Using your preffered browser(chrome)
--clone my reository.
+*clone my reository.
--click the livelink.
+*click the livelink.
--In the web application,input your date, month and year of birth.
+*In the web application,input your date, month and year of birth.
--click submit to view your Akan name as per your day of birth.
+*click submit to view your Akan name as per your day of birth.

 ## Known Bugs

 My website is not responsive to all the devices, but with time am looking forward to make it responsive for all devices.

 ## Technologies Used

-.Git
+*Git
-.HTML
+*HTML
-.CSS
+*CSS
-.Boostrap
+*Boostrap
-.JS
+*JS

 ## Support and contact details